sretcher/z-test-turtles/README.md

 ## Z-Score Function
+The function takes in a sample mean (x_bar), uo (the value specified in the null hypothesis), sigma(either population or sample standard deviation) and n (sample size).

-The function below computes the z_score, which we will use as our test statistic.
+The function computes the z_score, which we will use as our test statistic.
 This test statistic will allow us to decide between the null and alternative hypothesis.
-The function takes in a sample mean (x_bar), uo (the value specified in the null hypothesis), sigma(either population or sample standard deviation) and n (sample size).
 The z statistic is the distance between the sample mean and u0 in standard deviation units.
 ```
 z_score <- function(x_bar,uo,sigma,n){
   se <- sigma/sqrt(n)